Skip to Content

 For this project, the scope of work included:

-• The addition of a 3rd hopper valve (positions 1 and 2) to the P2294 panel, as well as a 9th additive display with its own selector
+• Extension of the P2294 console to include control for a third cement silo, with an additional hopper valve (positions 1 and 2) and a new additive display with its own selector.

 Testing and approval

-Once the wiring was completed, our technician Jean-Sébastien tested each button and switch on the extended console.
+Once the work was completed, our technician Jean-Sébastien tested each button, switch, and counter on the modified consoles.
 For the admix that did not have material available during the visit, pulses were manually simulated to verify that each display would accumulate and show the correct totals in actual production.

 The operator of the plant, Colby, reviewed the work done and confirmed his satisfaction before our technician's departure.